abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 GKE and Kubernetes give you a lot of power for deploying and managing your application, but also a lot of complexity.
 If you have a really simply application, it's worth considering simpler PaaS-style alternatives.

-In this vein GCP has [AppEngine](https://cloud.google.com/appengine/), which is worth considering.
-It supports several programming languages upfront, but also custom workloads using containers ([AppEngine Flex](https://cloud.google.com/appengine/docs/flexible/)).
+In this vein GCP has [AppEngine](https://cloud.google.com/appengine/), which supports several programming languages upfront as well as custom workloads using containers ([AppEngine Flex](https://cloud.google.com/appengine/docs/flexible/)).
 [Here's a nice article](https://medium.com/google-cloud/app-engine-flex-container-engine-946fbc2fe00a) that can help one decide whether to use App Engine Flex or GKE.

 ## Thank you

-Thank you to Sunny R. Juneja ([@sunnyrjuneja](https://twitter.com/sunnyrjuneja)) for reviewing a draft of this blog post and providing feedback. 😀 Any mistakes in this post are of course solely my own.
+HUGE thanks to my reviewers, Daniel Brice ([@fried_brice](https://twitter.com/fried_brice)) and Sunny R. Juneja ([@sunnyrjuneja](https://twitter.com/sunnyrjuneja)) for reviewing very rough drafts of this blog post and providing feedback. 😍 They stepped on a lot of rakes so that you didn't have to - please give them a follow! 😀 Any mistakes in this post are of course solely my own.

 ## References